adamjamesmason

 Finding the Trust Ratio of a site

-Before I go into how to find the trust ratio of a site, you must first understand exactly how Citation Flow and Trust Flow work.
+Before I go into how to find the trust ratio of a site, you must first understand precisely how Citation Flow and Trust Flow work.
 Dixon’s article on Flow Metrics explains this terminology.
-But the main thing to remember is that Citation Flow is link juice and the Trust Flow is how close those links are to trustworthy, authoritative sources.
+But the main thing to remember is that Citation Flow is link juice, and the Trust Flow is how close those links are to trustworthy, authoritative sources.

-The basics behind why the trust ratio works is because, if the Citation Flow is high and the Trust Flow is low, this means that the website being checked has a lot of link equity (or “juice”), but barely any trust from those links.
-This usually indicates that the site has gained those links from “spammy” areas of the web as they are not close to authoritative sources.
+The trust ratio works because if the Citation Flow is high and the Trust Flow is low, this means that the website being checked has a lot of link equity (or “juice”) but barely any trust from those links.
+This usually indicates that the site has gained those links from “spammy” areas of the web, as they are not close to authoritative sources.

 On the flip side of this, if a site has a high amount of Trust Flow and low Citation Flow this means that the links pointing to that site are from very trustworthy sources .i.e. a trustworthy site that you want a link from.